Website Traffic Declining? Here’s How to Fix That

 It’s possible that a particular site was sending a lot of traffic to your website then removed the link intentionally, by mistake, or because the site is no longer running.

-There can be a number of reasons…
+There can be several reasons…

 The fix for this could be as simple as a quick email to whoever published the backlink to your site and asking them to add it back or correct the error if the link became invalid for some reason.